- Questions About Worldwide Church of God (now known as Grace Communion International)

 The Bible doesn’t tell us what the Mark of the Beast will be.
-HWA, and leaders from several of the WCG offshoots, including Seventh-day Adventists (SDA) use fear to teach that the Mark was worshipping on Sunday; however, there is no day mentioned in the book of Revelation in relation to worshipping the image of the beast.
-Read: What About Sunday Worship?
+HWA, and leaders from several of the WCG offshoots, including Seventh-day Adventists (SDA) use fear to teach that the Mark is worshipping on Sunday instead of the Sabbath; however, there is no day mentioned in the book of Revelation in relation to worshipping the image of the beast.

 Here are some reasons why we should not be fearful or concerned about it: